DENRIV/Golang-in-backend-Svelte-in-frontend/README.md

 # 1) Introduction

-.
 Z:\golang\go_svelte\svelte-golang-demo-master
-.

 home (login, logout, register)

 patients list view (accessible by nurses & admin, can add/edit patient)

-patient view (list of notes, nurses can add new notes and edit existing) . frontend, JWT is used to authenticate client (web browser) . backend, he backend will be used to authenticate client session by providing JWT tokens.
+patient view (list of notes, nurses can add new notes and edit existing)

+frontend, JWT is used to authenticate client (web browser)

+backend, the backend will be used to authenticate client session by providing JWT tokens.
-.

 services & data modelling :
-.

 auth service

 /api/v1/session